 Face masks may be required in certain venues or private businesses.
 Physical distancing is still encouraged, and travelers are also asked to observe optional statewide testing recommendations.

 Travelers who are not fully vaccinated should get tested when arriving in Alaska, according to the State of Alaska.
-Fully vaccinated travelers may also choose to get tested, and testing is free at participating airports.
+Fully vaccinated travelers may also choose to get tested, and testing is free at multiple locations throughout the community.
 Read more here.

 Frequently Asked Questions

 Traveling to Alaska

 I'm a visitor planning a trip to Alaska.
 What are the current testing requirements for non-resident travelers?

 While tests are no longer required, travelers who are not fully vaccinated should get tested no more than three days prior to arriving in Alaska, according to the State of Alaska.
 Fully vaccinated travelers may also choose to get tested, and testing is available at numerous locations throughout the state.